noobsbusters/noobsbusters.github.io/_posts/2023-03-19-CommonUI-intro.md

 ### CommonUIInputData

 The next step is to create a blueprint class based on the **CommonUIInputData** class.
 You can call it UIInputData.
-In this class you have to set up common click action and common back action.
+In this class you have to set up Default Click Action and Common Back Action.

 ![Desktop View](6.png){: .normal .shadow}
 _Parent class selection_

-These two actions have to be selected from a previously created data table.
+These two actions have to be selected from a previously created data table **CommonInputActionDataBase**.

 ![Desktop View](7.png){: .normal .shadow}
 _BP class settings_